relux-works/swift-ioc/README.md

 # SwiftIoC Integration Guide

-SwiftIoC is a lightweight dependency injection library designed to simplify the management of dependencies in Swift applications.
-It helps in decoupling components, making code more modular and testable.
+SwiftIoC is a lightweight dependency injection library designed to simplify dependency management in Swift applications.
+It helps decouple components, making code more modular and testable.

 ## Adding to the Project